Is Bulgaria Safe? 10 Important Insider Travel Tips

 Sadly, most back alleys in Bulgaria are poorly lit at night.

 Take a longer route and use the main streets to walk home or call a cab to take you there.
-The risk is not worth it, especially if you’ve just had a few drinks and are not fully concentrated.
+The risk is not worth it, especially if you’ve just had a few drinks and are not fully focused.

 10. The Stray Animals